Robert MacMillan

 Robert "Judy" Gordon MacMillan (3 April 1865 – 3 April 1936) was a Scottish international rugby union player.

-Rugby Union career
+Rugby union career

 Amateur career

 MacMillan played club rugby for Edinburgh University, West of Scotland and London Scottish.

 Provincial career

 MacMillan was capped by Glasgow District to play in the inter-city on 3 December 1887.

 He was selected for Middlesex to play against Yorkshire in the 1893 English County Championship.
 Five Scots were selected for Middlesex: Gregor MacGregor, George Campbell, William Wotherspoon, MacMillan and Frederick Goodhue, all with London Scottish who played in the county.
 He played in that match, but Yorkshire won and then secured the championship.

 On 22 December 1894 he played for the Provinces District against the Cities District side.

 International career

-MacMillan played international rugby for Scotland for over 11 seasons, and in 1891 he represented the British Isles team on their South Africa.
+MacMillan played international rugby for Scotland for over 11 seasons, and in 1891 he represented the British Isles team on their South Africa tour.

 Administrative career

 MacMillan was made vice-president in 1899 when he was still with London Scottish.

 He became the 27th President of the Scottish Rugby Union.
 He served the 1900–1901 term in office.